 Huperzine A is a chemical compound that can be isolated from the plant Huperzia serrata (Chinese club moss), a traditional Chinese remedy used for contusions, strains, swelling, and schizophrenia.
 It can also be made in a laboratory.
 Huperzine A is commonly listed as “Huperzia serrata extract,” “HupA,” or “Chinese club moss” on dietary supplement product labels.
 It is often marketed for brain health and cognitive performance, with claims of enhanced brain power, memory, alertness, attention, concentration, and focus.

-No reliable scientific evidence supports the use of huperzine A to enhance cognitive performance, and its overall safety is not yet understood.
+No reliable scientific evidence supports the use of huperzine A to enhance cognitive performance.
+Multi-ingredient products containing huperzine A could be unsafe.

 Is it an approved dietary supplement ingredient?